The DIY Movement and the Benefits of Media Making Rituals

 "I am always doing that which I cannot do, in order that I may learn how to do it." - Pablo Picasso

-Film making was like ritual.
+Film making is like ritual.
 People gather together with various instruments in hand and focus in the direction of the dramatic act, holding the space as sacred, so that the drama of the act can flourish to its best and be captured by the medium.
 The director says "Cut" and the ritual is ended for the moment, people take a breath, at ease sometimes with giggles or cheers, but definitely with some side conversation about what one noticed.
 All of it taking place in an environment, a building, or on a set, that is meant to represent another time, place or realm than the usual world right in front of us.

 For me, when I make the full video myself, from initial images of possible ideas to final editing, the making of the video is another type of ritual.
 Film and video making is work, usually hard work, but there is also play.
-The idea that art making is somehow only "child's play" devalues the labor, but the playful adult allows all those insights that come to us without rigid prejudgement as children.
+The idea that art making is somehow only "child's play" devalues the labor, but the playful adult allows all those insights that come to us without rigid pre-judgement as children.

 Anatomy of a video: Fruit Crate City